iancaragol/with/content/posts/caragol-uk-trip/index.md

 ### Belfast, Northern Ireland 🇬🇧

 After getting off the bus in Belfast, we walked to meetup with Lizzie and her son Dominic.
-Steve met Lizzie in his 20s when backpacking around Austrailia and they've been great friends ever since.
+Steve met Lizzie in his 20s when backpacking around Australia and they've been great friends ever since.
 Lizzie and Dominic drove us to their home in the countryside, about 20 minutes outside of Belfast.
-We stayed in their (quite large) home which was seated ontop of a beautiful hill surrounded by green pastures.
+We stayed in their (quite large) home which was seated on-top of a beautiful hill surrounded by green pastures.
 We stayed at the house with Lizzie, Alex (her husband), Dominic (Lizzie's son), and Rebecca (Lizzie's daughter who was in town).

 Lizzie's family had a bunch of activities planned for us to keep us busy (and boy were we busy).
 Here's a quick rundown of what we did: